-This technical guide is meant to provide clarity about the calculations behind the 2022-23 school and district report cards produced by the Wisconsin Department of Public Instruction (DPI).
+This technical guide is meant to provide clarity about the calculations behind the 2021-22 school and district report cards produced by the Wisconsin Department of Public Instruction (DPI).
 Using this guide in conjunction with the Report Card Guide helps with understanding and reproducing the scores that are on the report cards.
-Report cards and related resources can be accessed on the Report Cards Home page.
+Report cards and related resources can be accessed online: dpi.wi.gov/accountability/report-cards.